 - Collisions and overturns were only responsible for 3% of the fire but caused 57% of the deaths.

 - Two age groups which are at the highest risk of dying in vehicle fires are older teens and young adults.

-- 33% of non-fatal injuries were caused as a result of civilians trying to put out the fire by themselves.
+- About 33% of non-fatal injuries were caused as a result of civilians trying to put out the fire by themselves.

 Many people do not seem to understand the seriousness of vehicle fires and the mortal risks involved.
 The heat generated in a vehicle fire can be as high as 1,500º F, which can cause fatal injuries.
 Even the non-fatal injuries sustained in vehicle fires can be debilitating in many cases.

 When a vehicle is on fire, the flames can shoot out to a radius of 10 feet or even more.
 The intense heat can also cause some of the parts to burst, shooting out debris in all directions.

 From drive shafts to tire rims, axle, grease seals, door units, and magnesium wheels, several parts are known to burst under intense heat and pressure.

 There are many parts in an automobile that are made of synthetic materials.
 While burning, these materials tend to emit harmful gases, which can be deadly in high concentrations.
 For example, carbon monoxide, which is a byproduct of fires, can be toxic at low levels and fatal at high levels.

 The risk of airbag deployment is also extremely high in vehicle fires, which can be dangerous in its own way.Most Vehicle Fires are Fuel Fed Fires

 Data from the National Fire Protection Association (NFPA) shows that vehicle fires account for nearly 20% of all fires reported.
 Surprisingly, crashes only account for a minuscule percentage of vehicle fires.